kalliope-project/kalliope/docs/cli.md

 Commands can be completed by the following options:

 ### -v or --version

-Display the current isntalled version of Kalliope.
+Display the current installed version of Kalliope.

 Example of use

 ```bash
 kalliope --version
 ```